Skip to Main Content

 • Underneath each citation, write out the corresponding annotation.

-• The text of the annotations should be indented one inch.
+• Indent the text of the annotations by one inch.

-• Your professor should provide direction on whether to (A.) list out and label each criterion in brackets, or (B.) write it all out as a paragraph.
+• Your instructor should provide direction on whether to (A.) list out and label each criterion in brackets, or (B.) write it all out as a paragraph.

 MLA Example